The Medi-Cal Budget

-Medi-Cal, California’s Medicaid program, is the state’s health insurance program for low-income Californians, including 40% of all children, half of all people with disabilities, over a million seniors, and nearly four million adults.
+Medi-Cal, California’s Medicaid program, is the state’s health insurance program for Californians with low incomes, including 40% of all children, half of all people with disabilities, over a million seniors, and nearly four million adults.
 It also pays for more than 50% of all births in the state and 58% of all patient days in long-term care facilities.
 In total, 13 million, or one in three, Californians rely on the program for health coverage.
 Medi-Cal pays for essential primary, specialty, acute, behavioral health, and long-term care services.
-Spending on Medi-Cal represents 17% of the state’s General Fund spending, with total expenditures for 2018–19 of $99.2 million.
+Spending on Medi-Cal represents 17% of the state’s General Fund spending, with total expenditures for 2018–19 of $99.2 billion.

 This fact sheet describes the organization, funding sources, and process for developing the Medi-Cal program budget, including: